DerekYang2/CType/README.md

 ```
 Makefile commands are the same as that of windows.

-## Installation
+## Running
 If you just want to try the application, visit https://github.com/DerekYang2/CType/releases for instructions.
 Download the zipped folder which contains the executable and proper folder structure.
-The location you place the master folder does not matter.

-For Windows 10 and 11, you will likely be able to directly start using the application.
-Linux may require a bit of setup.
+For Windows 10 and 11, the .exe file is standalone -- you should be able to directly start using the application.
+For now, Linux may require a bit of installing and setup.

 ## Limitations
-- Weak antialiasing for shapes and lines, especially evident with circular shapes and interpolation line in results graph.
-Solution will require tweaks in the OpenGL functions of the Raylib library.
-Nvidia control panel FXAA fixes these jagged curves yet ruins the color for small text.
-A fragment shader FXAA also fixes curves, yet is much worse by completely removing pixels, thin lines, etc.
+- MSAA does not fix serious jaggies.
+Solution will likely require tweaks in the underlying OpenGL line drawing functions.
+Nvidia control panel FXAA fixes jagged curves yet reduces quality of small text.
+FXAA fragment shaders found online do not perform as well, ruining small text and removing thin grid lines.
-- Issue with Raylib SDF font loading: loaded text have very thin black outlines which can make them difficult to read.
-Only noticeable for reading thin text for themes with light text on a light background.
 - Only regular ASCII character support for now.
 - Screen scaling keeps a 1920x1080 ratio with black padding to fill the rest, possibly add custom ratio.
+- Ideally, there should have been a better layout management system for dynamic aspect ratio and screen scaling.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)